D-dorytee/AMAZON-PROJECT-DSA/README.md

 # 🛒 Amazon Sales Data Analysis
 ## 📌 Project Overview

 This repository presents a detailed analysis of **Amazon sales data**, carried out as part of a Data Analysis training project.
-The aim was to uncover insights into product performance, customer behavior, sales trends, and regional sales patterns using analytical tools like **Excel**, **Python (pandas, matplotlib, seaborn)**, and **SQL**.
+The aim was to uncover insights into product performance, customer behavior, sales trends, and regional sales patterns using analytical tools like **Excel**,

 Whether you're an aspiring analyst, a business owner, or a data enthusiast, this project offers a practical demonstration of how data can drive better decision-making.